Nyannazz/reactWebGL/README.md

-fullpage webgl background in webgl currently displaying mandelbrot fractal
+fullpage background in webgl and react currently displaying mandelbrot fractal